 “Yes, and yes and yes.”

 Her request was the most beautiful one I’d ever received.
 She asked me to stop doing, to just be and see what came of it.
-It felt exciting to stay pregnant in a part of my life, not knowing what I’d birth, and not having the answers.
+So, it felt exciting to stay pregnant in a part of my life, not knowing what I’d birth, and not having the answers.

 Her next words surprised and excited me, “Would you do one for me?”